mathesar-foundation/mathesar-wiki/jobs.md

 # Frontend Engineer

 We're looking for a frontend engineer to work on [Mathesar](https://wiki.mathesar.org/), a brand new open source project that will enable users of all skill levels to store, visualize, and collaborate with others on data.
 We're currently working hard on our alpha version, which we are aiming to ship by November 2021.
-We're based out of the nonprofit [Center of Complex Interventions](https://www.centerofci.org/) and are advised by Joi Ito and Reid Hoffman.
+We're based out of the nonprofit [Center of Complex Interventions](https://www.centerofci.org/) (CCI) and are advised by Joi Ito and Reid Hoffman.

 ## The Position
 You'll be collaborating closely with everyone on the existing [Mathesar team](https://wiki.mathesar.org/team) to build out the frontend for the project.
 Our frontend stack is Svelte and TypeScript, and our initial roadmap for the MVP is [on GitHub](https://github.com/centerofci/mathesar/milestones?direction=asc&sort=due_date&state=open).